generiekzaakafhandelcomponent/Plugins/backend/externe-klanttaak/README.md

 following path: `/backend/app/src/resources/config`.
 This example only includes version `1.1.1` of the Externe Klanttaak contract.

+##### Example Usage Instructions

+* Create a new `Name Change` case
+* Verify that an `Externe Klantaak V1.1.0` object has been created in objecten api (or within GZAC from the Object Management page)
+* Modify above object with an answer from the user and set the status of the Externe Klanttaak to `afgerond`
+* See changes being caught and processed by gzac shortly after
+  * Case should reflect user input and modify both the process instance variable and json schema document values.

 ### Development

 ##### Adding a new version